MrBlueXav/Horlogeuse/README.md

 # L'Horlogeuse L476

  Simple clock, like an LCD watch, for STM32L476 Discovery kit (STM32L476G-DISCO).
- Displays also temperature and humidity provided by SHT45 captor (Adafruit 5665) connected on I2C_1 (CN2).
+ Displays also temperature and humidity provided by external SHT45 captor (Adafruit 5665) connected on I2C_1 (CN2).
- Dice function generates a number between 1 and 6.
+ There is also a dice function that generates a number between 1 and 6.
  Automatic standby mode when 30 s inactivity.

  Navigation with joystick to display/set time and date.